 2. BE FLEXIBLE WITH TIMING, DATES AND AIRPORTS

 After you plug in your first “ideal search” into a travel site like Skyscanner, try to be flexible with your search parameters.
-I was looking for flight on a Friday morning and decided to conduct a search for Thursday night as well.
+I was looking for a flight on a Friday morning and decided to conduct a search for Thursday night as well.
 And if your dates are at all flexible this will lead to the most affordable options.
 Finding a flight to Portugal last minute really reduced my options.
 Most flights at ideal times were totally booked or outrageously priced.
 When you get stuck like me and can’t adjust the date or time of your flight it’s time to get creative with airports.
 Sure DCA and IAD are closest to me, but what about BWI or even Philly, Newark and NYC?
 I noticed American operated flights had layovers in those cities meaning I could perhaps take a bus to and a direct flight out of one of those cities for less than the flight out of DC.
 The same can be done for your airport of arrival.

 I met travel expert Charles McCool at a Q+A recently and he offered a great idea for how to “deconstruct” a trip.
 If you want to go to Brazil but all the flights are outrageous from your city, work backwards.
 Search all of the flight going out of Rio, or better yet sign up for alerts, to find out which flight paths are cheapest.
 He found a travel deal for less than $200 RT flying between Cancun and Brazil.
 For the cost to fly to Cancun plus the RT ticket he was able to construct an affordable route to Brazil.